gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 assert_eq!(foo(&INPUT), ...);
 ```

-We have a constant `BAR` which trips up tree-sitter, because it only see a literal (i.e. 3 letters: 'B', 'A' and 'R') and does not know its value.
+We have a constant `BAR` which trips up tree-sitter, because it only sees a literal (i.e. 3 letters: 'B', 'A' and 'R') and does not know its value.

 The way I solved this issue was to do two passes: once to collect all constants along with their values in a map, and then a second pass to find all arrays in tests: